This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen after an adenoidectomy?

 Your child may have a low-grade fever for 1 to 2 days after his surgery.
 Your child may snore or breathe through his mouth due to swelling in his throat.
 His breathing will return to normal after the swelling goes down.
 Your child should not bleed from his mouth or nose after he goes home.
 If he starts to bleed from his mouth or nose, contact his healthcare provider immediately.
 Your child may have bad breath that is caused by scabs that form where his adenoids were removed.
 These thick, white scabs fall off in small pieces 5 to 10 days after surgery.
+Do not let your child blow his or her nose for 1 week after surgery, or as directed.
+Heavy bleeding may happen if scabs fall off when your child blows his or her nose.

 What are the risks of an adenoidectomy?